 If an unexpected event comes up for you, be sure to reach out to your instructor so that we can work together and ensure that you meet all course requirements to pass this class on time.
 GRADING STANDARDS: The following grading standards are for course assignments and course grades.
 Some grading categories are not used by the college for course grades - but may be used for assignments.
 The department has worked to establish this grading scale for all courses based on academic and practice standards of excellence.
 This standard is used to help you achieve your own level of mastery of the material and demonstrate competency in the practice behaviors that are the hallmark of professional social work.

-- A+ (98-100%) Superior work which meets a level of professional competence and expertise worthy of publication and/or public presentation.
-(The College does not award an A+, however you may receive this grade on assignments). - A (95-97%) Excellent work which meets a level of professional competence and expertise that is worthy of publication and/or public presentation.
+A (94-100%) - Excellent work which meets a level of professional competence and expertise that is worthy of publication and/or public presentation.

-- A- (90-94%) Admirable work which meets a level of professional competence that with minimal changes would be worthy of publication and/or presentation. - B+ (87-89%) Great work which meets a level of professional competence that with some changes could be worthy of publication and/or presentation. - B (84-86%) Very Good work which meets a level of professional competence that with additional changes could be worthy of publication and/or presentation. - B- (80-83%) Good work which meets a level of professional competence that with considerable changes could be worthy of publication and/or presentation. - C+ (77-79%) Above Average work which minimally meets professional standards of competence, that through addressing the challenges may at some point be worthy of publication and/or presentation. - C (74-76%) Average work which minimally meets professional standards of competence and with considerable revision, may be worthy of publication or presentation. - C- (70-73%) Below Average work which barely meets professional standards of competence and is unlikely to be published or presented without tremendous amounts of work. - D+ (67-69%) Barely adequate work that does not meet minimum professional standards of competence and is not worthy of publication and/or presentation. - D (64-68%) Inadequate work which does not meet professional standards of competence and is not worthy of publication and/or presentation. - F (63% or below) Unacceptable work that does not meet minimum course expectations.
+- A- (90-94%) Admirable work which meets a level of professional competence that with minimal changes would be worthy of publication and/or presentation. - B+ (87-89%) Great work which meets a level of professional competence that with some changes could be worthy of publication and/or presentation. - B (84-86%) Very Good work which meets a level of professional competence that with additional changes could be worthy of publication and/or presentation. - B- (80-83%) Good work which meets a level of professional competence that with considerable changes could be worthy of publication and/or presentation. - C+ (77-79%) Above Average work which minimally meets professional standards of competence, that through addressing the challenges may at some point be worthy of publication and/or presentation. - C (70-76%) Average work which minimally meets professional standards of competence and with considerable revision, may be worthy of publication or presentation. - D (64-69%) Inadequate work which does not meet professional standards of competence and is not worthy of publication and/or presentation. - F (63% or below) Unacceptable work that does not meet minimum course expectations.